Karla Campbell – Nominee to the U.S. Court of Appeals for the Sixth Circuit

 Overall Assessment

-Anthony Johnstone – Nominee to the U.S. Court of Appeals for the Ninth Circuit
+Judge Nancy Maldonado – Nominee to the U.S. Court of Appeals for the Seventh Circuit

 Background